-Our physicians and surgeons who specialize in spine injuries are nationally recognized for their expertise, which has helped Scripps be named the best for adult orthopedics care in San Diego from U.S. News & World Report.
+Our physicians and surgeons who specialize in spine injuries are nationally recognized for their expertise, which has helped Scripps be named among the nation's best for adult orthopedics care in San Diego from U.S. News & World Report.

 At Scripps, patients have a choice of more orthopedists devoted to the treatment of spine conditions than any other regional health care provider.